Gradient-boosting decision tree

 Average score time: 0.087 seconds

-In term of computation performance, the forest can be parallelized and will benefit from using multiple cores of the CPU.
+In terms of computing performance, the forest can be parallelized and then benefit from using multiple cores of the CPU.
 In terms of scoring performance, both algorithms lead to very close results.